ThomG1/grime-song-generator/README.md

 The overall feel of the site design is gritty, dark and minimal as this matches the style and aethetic of the 'Grime' genre.

 - __Font__
-The font used throughout the site is Chakra Petch to give the site an industrial feel, achieved by the lack of curves in the letters.
-This also works in contrast to the heavily curved, abstract shapes used in the background.
+The font used throughout the site is Chakra Petch to give the site an urban feel,
 - __Icons__
 The icons used from font awesome were chosen for their simplicity to ensure all users can identify them.

 - __Colours__

-The colours used are intentionally minimal.
-The primary colours used in the background are black and grey.
-To contrast used, the font throughout is white.
+The primary colours used in the background are black backgrounds and a contrasting bright orange.
+The image used as a central background does not have any distinctive colours itself, but fades from a light white centre to darker sides.
-The other colours featured in the website are from the release artworks, or artist profiles.
-There is no set colour scheme for these as they are dependant on the artist, however this in itself is a stylistic choice that highlights the individuality and uniqueness of the artists against the minimal colour scheme of the main website.

 ![Site Colours](documentation/screenshots/site-colours.png)

 - __First Time Users__

-1.As a first time user, I want to easily understand the main purpose of the site and the record labels role as a promoter of existing artists, and a platform for emerging artists.
+1.As a first time user, I want to easily understand the main purpose of the site as a basic music making, and listening tool.

-2.As a first time user, I want to be able to get good visual representation of the musical content released without having heard the music, from the aesthetic of the website, artist profiles and release artworks.
+2.As a first time user, I want to be able to get an understanding of how to use the site and all of it's features.

 3.As a first time user, I want clear and distinguishable sections that are easy to find and move between.

-4.As a first time user, I want to be able to leave the website to find out more via social media or access the music directly.
+4.As a first time user, I want to be able to enjoy the clean but eye catching design of the site, even before I have started using it.

+5. As a first time user, I want to be able to quickly and easily start making music.

 - __Returning Users__

-1. As a returning user, I want to easily find the links I didn't use the first time, for instance if I checked out the social media, I now want to find the music.
+1. As a returning user, I want to change the sound I used to create with the first time to create a different style of music.

-2. As a returning user, I want to be easily able to find what updated have occurred since my last visit.
+2. As a returning user, I want to be able to choose from a variety of different backing music to play melodies over.

-3. As a returning user, I want to know how to submit music, and see how I'll be represented.
+3. As a returning user, I want to know how to contact the page, and am able to send a link to music that can potentially be included in the sites audio player.

 ## Wireframes